 Tell us about your role and what a typical day looks like

-My role involves processing, analysing and interpreting large amounts of biological data, primarily from DNA sequencing experiments.
+My role involves processing, analyzing and interpreting large amounts of biological data, primarily from DNA sequencing experiments.
 On an average day I’ll usually be working on 2-3 projects (usually 2 smaller and one larger).
-Generally, this involves writing computer code to help diagnose disease/disorders from patient genetic data, with the eventual goal of identifying specific genes which can be targeted for personalised treatments to which specific patients will respond well.
+Generally, this involves writing computer code to help diagnose disease/disorders from patient genetic data, with the eventual goal of identifying specific genes which can be targeted for personalized treatments to which specific patients will respond well.
 Bioinformatics is a fairly new and very fast moving field combining computer science, statistics and biology, so on a day to day basis I will find myself reading and researching a range of topics to keep up with field, which I very much enjoy.

 What have you gained from working at Almac?

 Even though I have only been here for 8 months, I have gained a lot of skills and knowledge which will help me further progress my career.
 My background is not in human genetics so I have gained a lot of knowledge in this area, especially regarding cancer diagnosis and treatment.
 I’ve also picked up and learned several new coding languages since starting to work here and feel like my skills in this area have drastically increased.